-Communication
+Communication Skills

-• Coherence: organization and unity of information
+1. Coherence The organization and unity of your information.

-Academic integrity
+Academic Integrity:

 Academic integrity also is extremely important here at Illinois, as both a part of our Student Honor Code and as a solid building block for your future professional responsibilities.
 Therefore, it's crucial for you to properly reference and cite outside sources, and to avoid any potential concerns or issues in regards to plagiarism.